 - Right to Receive a Paper Copy of This NPP.
 You have the right to receive a paper copy of this NPP at any time.
 Even if you have agreed to receive this NPP electronically, you are still entitled to a paper copy of this NPP.
-To obtain a paper copy of this NPP please contact the Office of Human Resources at Syracuse University at (315) 443-4042.
+To obtain a paper copy of this NPP please contact the Syracuse University Office of Human Resources at 315.443.4042.

-If you believe your privacy rights have been violated, you may file a complaint with the Privacy Official at the Office of Human Resources at Syracuse University, with Syracuse University’s Privacy Officer, and/or with the Secretary of the DHHS.
-To file a complaint with the Privacy Official at the Office of Human Resources at Syracuse University, please submit a written complaint to Privacy Official, Office of Human Resources at Syracuse University, Skytop Office Building, Suite 101, 640 Skytop Road, Syracuse, New York 13244-5300.
+If you believe your privacy rights have been violated, you may file a complaint with Syracuse University’s Privacy Official, Syracuse University’s Privacy Officer, and/or the Secretary of the DHHS.
+To file a complaint with the Privacy Official, please submit a written complaint to Privacy Official, Syracuse University Office of Human Resources, Suite 1001, 621 Skytop Road, Syracuse, New York 13244.
 To file a complaint with Syracuse University’s Privacy Officer, please submit a written complaint to Privacy Officer, Office of Institutional Risk Management, 621 Skytop Road, Suite 100, Syracuse, New York 13244.
-The Health Plans will not retaliate against you for filing a complaint with a Privacy Official of Syracuse University, or with Secretary of the DHHS.
+The Health Plans will not retaliate against you for filing a complaint with Syracuse University’s Privacy Official, Privacy Officer, or the with Secretary of the DHHS.

-If you have any questions about this Notice of Privacy Practices or subjects addressed in it, please contact: Privacy Official Office of Human Resources at Syracuse University, Skytop Office Building, Suite 101, 640 Skytop Road, Syracuse, New York 13244-5300 315.443.5462.
+If you have any questions about this Notice of Privacy Practices or subjects addressed in it, please contact: Privacy Official, Syracuse University Office of Human Resources, Suite 1001, 621 Skytop Road, Syracuse, New York 13244, phone: 315.443.5462.